stopwarstopputin/swsp-wordpress-plugin/README.md

 It is a simplified fork built on the basis of the <a href="https://de.wordpress.org/Plugins/ip2location-country-blocker/">IP2Location Country Blocker WordPress Plugin </a>.

-The  includes IP2Location LITE data available from <a href="https://lite.ip2location.com">https://lite.ip2location.com</a>.
+The included IP2Location LITE data is available from <a href="https://lite.ip2location.com">https://lite.ip2location.com</a>.

 The Stop War!
 Stop Putin!
 WordPress is in not authorized, associated with or endorsed by Hexasoft Development Sdn.
 Bhd.